OFFICE OF THE SELECTBOARD

 FY26 Q3 Budget Status Report

 Edwards asked for clarification on the bottom line showing a $1M deficit in total funds, which may show this based on how the report is generated and is unsure if this includes grants and self-funded accounts.
-Christofferson said the budget is a work in process with Dow and numbers are subject to change.
-Edwards shared findings in the budget to assess:
+Christofferson said verifying budget within NEMRC is a work in process with Dow and numbers are subject to change.
+Edwards shared her findings in the report as the fiscal year end is near:

-- Update the fire department property and casualty insurance budget line
+- The Fire Company department property and casualty insurance budget line shows no expenditures for the year.
+This should be checked.

 - Stipend-employees should submit their hours before the fiscal year ends

-- The town budget includes $2000 for performance based bonuses for the highway department.
+- The town highway budget includes $2000 for performance-based bonuses for staff.

 Gravel Strategic Reserve

 The town budgeted $215K for gravel and has currently spent $168,700K.
 Fournier suggested not purchasing more gravel as sand was overspent by $26K.
-Edwards suggested creating a strategic gravel reserve with the remaining amount as it was budgeted and contracted at a fixed price, of which current resource prices are very high.
+Edwards suggested creating a strategic gravel reserve with the remaining amount as it was budgeted and contracted at a fixed price.
+She expects diesel prices to remain high and expects the coming summer’s bid to be higher for trucking costs..
+This topic will continue at a future date.

 CORRESPONDENCE